ArnaudBuchholz/bubu-cms/README.md

 # bubu-cms
-Small, simple &amp; flat CMS for bubu's family
+Small, simple &amp; standalone CMS for my family

+# Purpose

+My family owns lots of data (recipes, movies, contacts...) and we wanted a common way to access it without the pain of installing lots of software.

+The purpose is to offer a simple interface to browse and display data.

 # Main concepts

-Our family has lots of data (recipes, contacts, appointments) and we wanted a common way to access it without the pain of installing lots of software.

-# Plan

-STEP 1: backup all recipes and provide an interface to access them
-    Search by 'title'
-STEP 2: adds tags to documents to categorize them

-Web structure:

-/api/ => API
-/ui/ => WEB UI

-Routes:
-/list/
-/view/<id>

-Constraints:
-flat files, limited storage
+## interface

+The main interface is a list of record offering sorting & searching options.
+When a list item is selected, the record details are displayed.

+## Backend

+The backend exposes records with a set of predefined properties (name, icon, number, rating...).
+Each record can be qualified with tags (which are exposed separately) and may have a content (initially, HTML).

+Databases are loaded once for all in memory and can be composed of flat files (CSV, JSON) or even generated content.